 - Complexity threshold.
 The query involves multiple products, a dispute, or a situation the AI wasn’t trained for.

 - Explicit request.
-The customer asks to speak with a person.
+The customer asks for a person.
 Never trap them in a bot loop.

 - High-value transactions.
-Large orders, enterprise inquiries, or partnership discussions deserve human attention.
+Large orders, enterprise inquiries, and partnership discussions deserve human attention.

 The Warm Handoff

-A cold handoff — where the customer has to repeat everything to the human agent — is worse than no handoff at all.
+A cold handoff — where the customer repeats everything to the agent — is worse than no handoff at all.

-This is where integrated platforms have a significant advantage.
-When your chatbot, shared inbox, and customer database live in the same system, the agent gets the complete picture — across WhatsApp, Instagram, Facebook, Telegram, and live chat — without switching tools.
+This is where integrated platforms win.
+When your chatbot, unified inbox, and customer record live in one system, the agent gets the complete picture — across WhatsApp, Instagram, Facebook, Telegram, and live chat — without switching tools.
+A clear read on customer sentiment analysis makes those escalations sharper still.

 Pre-Launch Checklist